-In addition, you have provided studies in support of your adaptation on screening for reproductive toxicity and pre-natal developmental toxicity conducted on other analogue substances which are not a substance in your grouping and these are discussed under the endpoint.
+You have provided studies in support of your adaptations for screening for reproductive toxicity on PNDT conducted on other analogue substances which are not a substance in your grouping and these are discussed under the endpoint.

 ECHA understands that you intend to apply a grouping and read across approach as part of your weight of evidence using a read-across hypothesis which is based on the formation of common (bio)transformation products.
 Namely, that the above grouping are substances which release Sb 3+ ions which may be available for absorption and drive the toxicity profile of the substances.
 ECHA understands that the properties of your Substance are predicted to be quantitatively equal to those of the source substance.
 You further consider that the difference in moieties can be omitted for the purposes of read-across.